Welcome Back, Kotter

-Welcome Back, Kotter is an American sitcom starring Gabe Kaplan as a high-school teacher in charge of a racially and ethnically diverse remedial education class nicknamed the Sweathogs.
-Recorded in front of a live studio audience, the series aired on ABC from September 9, 1975, through May 17, 1979.
-It provided John Travolta with his breakthrough role.
+Welcome Back, Kotter is an American sitcom starring Gabe Kaplan as a high-school teacher in charge of a ethnically diverse remedial education class.
+Several students in the class have nicknamed themselves the Sweathogs.
+Recorded in front of a live studio audience, the series aired on ABC from September 9, 1975, through June 8, 1979.
+It provided John Travolta his breakthrough role.

 Premise

-Stand-up comedian and actor Gabriel "Gabe" Kaplan stars as the main character, Gabe Kotter, a wise-cracking teacher who returns to his alma mater - James Buchanan High School in Bensonhurst, Brooklyn, New York City - ten years after graduating, to teach a remedial class of loafers known as the Sweathogs.
+Stand-up comedian and actor Gabriel "Gabe" Kaplan stars as the main character, Gabe Kotter, a wise-cracking teacher who returns to his alma mater—James Buchanan High School in Bensonhurst, Brooklyn, New York City—10 years after graduating, to teach a remedial class of loafers known as the Sweathogs.
 The rigid vice principal, Michael Woodman (John Sylvester White), who was formerly Kotter's social studies teacher, dismisses the Sweathogs as witless hoodlums.
 Woodman only expects Kotter to contain them until they drop out or are expelled or arrested.
 Kotter had been a remedial student and a founding member of the original class of Sweathogs.
 He befriends the current class and stimulates their potential.
 Kotter forms a rapport with his students.
 They begin visiting his Bensonhurst apartment, sometimes via the fire escape window, often to the chagrin of his wife Julie (Marcia Strassman).

 The Sweathogs celebrate a winning lottery ticket as Mr. Kotter looks on.

 The fictional James Buchanan High is based on the Brooklyn high school that Kaplan attended in real life, New Utrecht High School, which is shown in the opening credits.
 Many of the show's characters were based on people Kaplan knew during his teen years as a remedial student, several of whom were described in one of Kaplan's stand-up comic routines "Holes and Mellow Rolls".

-The character Vinnie Barbarino was inspired by Eddie Lecarri and Ray Barbarino; the character Freddie 'Boom Boom' Washington was inspired by Freddie "Furdy" Peyton; the character Juan Epstein was partially inspired by Epstein "The Animal"; and the character Arnold Horshack was inspired by someone of the same name.
+The character Vinnie Barbarino was inspired by Eddie Lecarri and Ray Barbarino, the character Freddie "Boom Boom" Washington was inspired by Freddie "Furdy" Peyton, the character Juan Epstein was partially inspired by Epstein "The Animal", and the character Arnold Horshack was inspired by someone of the same name.